 I graduated as an Osteopath from the British School of Osteopathy, London 1993.

 I am in full time Osteopathic practice and have taught Osteopathy at undergraduate and post graduate levels.
 I gained a degree in Theology in 2004 and graduated as a Homoeopath from the South Downs School, Chichester in 2006.
-I am registered with the General Osteopathic Council and the Society of Homoeopaths.
+I am registered with the General Osteopathic Council and the Alliance of Registered Homeopaths.
 I love mountains, rock climbing, walking and sea kayaking.

 Autobiography of AT Still, vol.1.
 1897